junxit/us-congress-bills-115/metadata.md

 - 2017-11-13 — Placed on the Union Calendar, Calendar No. 302.
 - 2017-11-13 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 115-409.
 - 2017-11-13 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 115-409.
+- 2017-11-15 — Considered under the provisions of rule H. Res.
+619. (consideration: CR H9269-9281, H9302-9361; text of amendment in the nature of a substitute: CR H9302-9345)
+- 2017-11-15 — DEBATE - The House proceeded with four hours of debate on H.R.
+1.
+- 2017-11-15 — House amendment offered
+- 2017-11-15 — POSTPONED PROCEEDINGS - The Chair announced that pursuant to clause 1(c) of rule 19, further consideration of H.R.
+1 is postponed.
+- 2017-11-15 — Rule H. Res.
+619 passed House.
+- 2017-11-15 — Rule provides for consideration of H.R.
+1 with 4 hours of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+The rule also provides that on any legislative day during the period from November 17, 2017, through November 27, 2017--the Journal of the proceedings of the previous day shall be considered as approved.
+- 2017-11-15 — Rules Committee Resolution H. Res.
+619 Reported to House.
+Rule provides for consideration of H.R.
+1 with 4 hours of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+The rule also provides that on any legislative day during the period from November 17, 2017, through November 27, 2017: the Journal of the proceedings of the previous day shall be considered as approved.
+- 2017-11-16 — DEBATE - The House resumed with debate on H.R.
+1.
+- 2017-11-16 — DEBATE - The House resumed with debate on H.R.
+1.
+- 2017-11-16 — DEBATE - The House resumed with debate on H.R.
+1.
+- 2017-11-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-11-16 — On passage Passed by the Yeas and Nays: 227 - 205 (Roll no. 637).
+- 2017-11-16 — POSTPONED PROCEEDINGS - The Chair announced that pursuant to clause 1(c) of rule 19, further consideration of H.R.
+1 is postponed.
+- 2017-11-16 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 227 - 205 (Roll no. 637).
+- 2017-11-16 — Pursuant to clause 1(c) of rule 19, the House continued with further consideration on H.R.
+1.
+- 2017-11-16 — Pursuant to clause 1(c) of rule 19, the House continued with further consideration on H.R.
+1. (consideration: CR H9381-9414)
+- 2017-11-16 — The previous question was ordered pursuant to the rule.
+- 2017-11-16 — The title of the measure was amended pursuant to H. Res.
+619.